cypress-io/cypress-documentation/content/api/plugins/after-run-api.md

 Results of the run, including the total number of passes/failures/etc, the project config, and details about the browser and system.
 It is the same as the results object resolved by the [Module API](/guides/guides/module-api#Results).

+Results are only provided when running via `cypress run`.
+When running via `cypress open`, the results will be undefined.

 ## Usage

 You can return a promise from the `after:run` event handler and it will be awaited before Cypress proceeds running your specs.